 Where can I access the internet?

-If you do not have access at home, internet access is available at your local library and at our clinic.
+If you do not have access at home, internet access is available at your local library.

 If you are serious about finding a job, then you need to regularly (at least weekly) and diligently search a number of quality sites and look for roles where you think you are a good fit.
 Each role that you respond to will almost certainly have many applicants so you should focus your efforts on those roles where you can clearly demonstrate that you are a close fit with the requirements.
 Always tweak your CV and covering letter to highlight the areas called for in the advertisement.